uswitch/heimdall/README.md

 Heimdall will look for a folder called `templates` to find these in.
 You can override this with the `--templates` flag.

-## Ingress Annotations
+## Example Annotations RVU uses

+We do have some custom Prometheus Rules we use, which give you an idea on what alerts we create in an automated fashion.
+These can be deleted, modified and new ones can be created by putting the templates in [this folder](./kube/base/templates/).

-Your Ingress must have annotations in the form of:
+Your Ingress / Deployment must have annotations in the form of:
 `com.uswitch.heimdall/<prometheus-rule-name>: <threshold>`

 For example:

 `com.uswitch.heimdall/5xx-rate: "0.001"`

-This will create a PrometheusRule based on the `5xx-rate.tmpl` template with a threshold of `0.001`.
+This will create a PrometheusRule for an Ingress, based on the `5xx-rate.tmpl` template with a threshold of `0.001`.

-## Deployment Annotations

-Your Deployment must have annotations in the form of:

-`com.uswitch.heimdall/<prometheus-rule-name>: <threshold>`

-For example:

-`com.uswitch.heimdall/5xx-rate-deployment: "0.001"`

-This will create a PrometheusRule based on the `5xx-rate-deployment.tmpl` template with a threshold of `0.001`.
+Available annotations for Ingress:
+- `com.uswitch.heimdall/5xx-rate` - alerts if the 5XX rate goes above the given threshold for at least 1 minute

-Available annotations:
+Available annotations for Deployment:

-`com.uswitch.heimdall/4xx-rate-deployment` - alerts if the 4XX rate goes above the given threshold for at least 1 minute `com.uswitch.heimdall/5xx-rate-deployment` - alerts if the 5XX rate goes above the given threshold for at least 1 minute `com.uswitch.heimdall/p95-deployment` - alerts if the P95 goes above the given ms for at least 5 minutes `com.uswitch.heimdall/p99-deployment` - alerts if the P95 goes above the given ms for at least 5 minutes `com.uswitch.heimdall/replicas-availability-deployment`- alerts if the given % of replicas are not running for 5 minutes
+- `com.uswitch.heimdall/4xx-rate-deployment` - alerts if the 4XX rate goes above the given threshold for at least 1 minute
+- `com.uswitch.heimdall/5xx-rate-deployment` - alerts if the 5XX rate goes above the given threshold for at least 1 minute
+- `com.uswitch.heimdall/p95-deployment` - alerts if the P95 goes above the given ms for at least 5 minutes
+- `com.uswitch.heimdall/p99-deployment` - alerts if the P95 goes above the given ms for at least 5 minutes
+- `com.uswitch.heimdall/replicas-availability-deployment`- alerts if the given % of replicas are not running for 5 minutes

 ## Running Heimdall locally

-Once the kubernetes context is set to a local cluster, skaffold + kustomize can help deploying the local Heimdall version to the cluster.
+Once the kubernetes context is set to a local cluster, [skaffold](https://skaffold.dev/) + [kustomize](https://github.com/kubernetes-sigs/kustomize) can help deploying the local Heimdall version to the cluster.
 For that you might want to change the Container registry URL from quay to your own container registry.
 References are found in `/kube/base/deployment.yaml` & `/kube/overlays/skaffold/kustomization.yaml` & `skaffold.yaml`